perveevm/PolygonContestImporter/README.md

 java -jar importer-jar-with-dependencies.jar download-contest auto ioi 3412 -u ACRush -p
 ```

+### Tests generation

+If the problem doesn't have full package generated for the revision that has a standard package, then standard package is downloaded.
+For standard packages importer runs `doall.bat` for windows (`doall.sh` for other OS), if the script fails, then the importing is terminated.

+### Generated contest statement downloading

+When downloading the contest, all problem statement pdf-files specified in `contest.xml` are downloaded.
+So, even if you don't have LaTeX installed, the problem statements can be uploaded.

 ### Contest downloading

 Currently for contest downloading only `https://polygon.codeforces.com` polygon instance is supported.